top of page

 What can you do?

 Thank you to the anglers who reported this issue to us.
-If you are out on the river and discover dead fish, please report this to us!
-Please send us the location, time, any close-up photos, and an ID of the species.
+If you are out on the river and discover dead fish, please report this to Idaho Fish and Game!
+Idaho Fish and Game will need the location, time, any close-up photos, and an ID of the species.
 Thank you for your help in protecting this incredible fishery.

 Also, please remember that on the Henry's Fork, peak dissolved oxygen occurs when the sun is at its peak (aquatic plant growth) around 3 or 3:30 pm.
 Water temperatures will still continue to rise until 7 or 8pm.
 To limit any negative impact on fish, anglers could considers limiting their fishing until after 4pm, as that is the most stressful time for fish on the Henry's Fork.